robert-mccarthy-ca/modern-druid/README.md

 We get paid the moment the biochar is verifiably locked away — whether we spread it ourselves or someone else does.
 Selling it is pure bonus cash on top.

 #### **How the Credit Timing Actually Works**
-Puro.earth (and Isometric for the ERW portion) issues credits 3–6 months after proof of durable use.
+Puro.earth issues credits 3–6 months after proof of durable use.
 Because we either:
 a) apply it on our own farms (100 % under our control), or
 b) sell only into tracked, non-combustion uses (concrete, asphalt, filtration, soil),
 we effectively decide when the credits drop.
 No market risk, no buyer default risk.